santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 As can be seen, the matrices $$\bf{A_i} \in \mathbb{R}^{4 \times 4}$$ and $$\bf{S_i} \in \mathbb{R}^{\frac{4}{4} \times \frac{4}{4}}$$, which demonstrates that a PHM layer with $$n=4$$ can learn quaternion multiplication.
 Given that the same result holds for $$8D$$ (octonions), $$16D$$ (sedenions), and the fact that $$n$$ can take more values than just $$\{4, 8, 16\}$$, the PHM is said to generalize hypercomplex multiplication to $$nD$$.

-To close this section about the PHM layer, I want to show the results they achieved applying the layer to machine translation, which shows great results in parameter efficiency without sacrificing much performance:
+To close this section about the PHM layer, I want to show the results they achieved applying the layer to machine translation, which offers great results in parameter efficiency without sacrificing much performance:

 <p align="center">
   <img width="90%" src="{{ '/assets/images/phm_transformer_results.jpg' | relative_url }}">